 Disney is concerned about Facebook’s enforcement of policies against objectionable content, sources familiar with the matter told the Wall Street Journal.
 They say that the company has paused advertising for Disney+, after heavily promoting the streaming service earlier this year on the social network.
 A source added that Disney has paused advertising for Hulu on Facebook-owned Instagram, while other divisions of the company are reviewing their plans.

 Disney was the top U.S. advertiser on Facebook for the first half, the Wall Street Journal reported, citing estimates by Pathmatics.
-The research firm pegged Disney’s spending on Facebook ads over the six-month period at $210 million.
+The research firm pegged Disney’s spending on

 The time frame for Disney’s downsized spending on Facebook ads remains unclear, according to the report.
 Unlike other companies that have pulled out of the social network, Disney quietly shifted its advertising plans.